- Home

 Impact

+The impact of the EYFS curriculum is reflected in having well rounded, happy and confident children transitioning into Year 1.
+We work to ensure our children develop into confident and positive learners, who are excited by new challenges.
+We endeavour to ensure that our children leave the EYFS ready to move with confidence into KS1 and beyond.
 We measure progress and children’s learning across the year through formative and summative assessments which are based on the teacher’s knowledge of the child, and photographs and observations recorded on Tapestry.
 We use our observations of the children to make formative assessments of their attainment and to inform future planning.
 This is then built upon the children’s current knowledge.
 Our summative assessments look at the children’s attainment in relation to the age related expectations, developed from the Development matters framework markers.
 Our assessment is moderated both internally and with external schools within our diocese.

 Children enjoy, listen to and respond with comprehension to familiar stories, rhymes and songs that are appropriate to their age and stage of development.
 Children develop their vocabulary and understanding of language across the seven areas of learning.
 Children demonstrate their positive attitudes to learning through high levels of curiosity, concentration and enjoyment.
 They listen carefully and respond positively to adults and each other.
 Children are developing their resilience to setbacks and take pride in their achievements.
 Children are beginning to manage their own feelings and behaviour, understanding how these have an impact on others and they are developing a sense of right and wrong.